What Are Business Incubators?

 Incubators may offer low-cost or free membership, and some even pay you seed money up front.

 Popular Business Incubators

-Meanwhile, 500 Startups charges $37,500 per company to participate, but you won’t have to pay it up front.
-The venture fund and accelerator offers each business a seed investment of $150,000, and the fee can be deducted from the seed money, leaving you $112,500 in funding.
+Meanwhile, 500 Startups charges $37,500 per company to participate, but you won’t have to pay it upfront.
+The venture fund and accelerator offer each business a seed investment of $150,000, and the fee can be deducted from the seed money, leaving you $112,500 in funding.

-SBA.
+U.S, Small Business Administration.
 "Innovation Accelerators: Defining Characteristics Among Startup Assistance Organizations."
-Accessed April 15, 2020.
+Accessed June 26, 2020.

 Global Development Incubator.
 "GDI Was Born to Build."
 Accessed June 26, 2020.

 U.S. Small Business Administration.
 "Office of Capital Access: Resources."
 Accessed June 26, 2020.

 Y Combinator.
 "Y Combinator Top Companies List - 2019."
 Accessed June 26, 2020.